JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-The-Cake.md

 featured_image_attr: Players by the Sea
 featured_image_attr_link:
 program:
-Genres:
+genres:
 - Play
 - Drama
 - Comedy
-Theatre: Players by the Sea
+theatre: Players by the Sea
-Venue: John McManus Mainstage Theatre
+venue: John McManus Mainstage Theatre
-Website:
+website:
-Tickets:
+tickets:
 show_details:
 - Playwright: Bekah Brunstetter
-Description: Slice into *The Cake*, a story of love, family, and the struggle between deeply held beliefs and accepting the unfamiliar.
+description: Slice into *The Cake*, a story of love, family, and the struggle between deeply held beliefs and accepting the unfamiliar.
 showtimes:
 cast:
 - Della: Karen Garrett